 Select Enabled to enable console redirection support for a serial port specified by the user.
 The options are Enabled and Disabled.

-If this feature is set to Enabled, the following items will become available:
+\If the item above set to Enabled, the following items will become available for user's configuration:

 ▶COM1 Console Redirection Settings